Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Extended Adaptive Langevin Dynamics

 \subsection{Choice the basis functions}

-The choice of the basis functions~$f_0,\dots,f_K$ is a key point in our method, since there is a trade-off between a good approximation of the matrix $A_{\dt,n}(\tht)$ such that the condition~\eqref{eq:approx_A} is satisfied, and the number of additional degrees of freedom (which is equal to the number of functions $K$ introduced multiplied by $d(d+1)/2$ if the unknown are matrices).
-We typically want to introduce only a limited number of degrees of freedom.
+The choice of the basis functions~$f_0,\dots,f_K$ is a key point in eAdL, since there is a trade-off between a good approximation of the matrix $A_{\dt,n}(\tht)$ such that the projection error~\eqref{eq:proj_sigma} is small, and the number of additional degrees of freedom (which is equal to the number of functions $K$ introduced multiplied by $d(d+1)/2$ if the unknown are matrices).
+One typically prefers to introduce only a limited number of degrees of freedom.
 One option towards this goal is for instance to consider only isotropic matrices $\xi_k = \sigma_k \mathrm{I}_d$ with $\sigma_k \in \R$.
 Such a choice is advocated in~\cite{NIPS2014_5592} for~$K=0$ and~$f_0 = \mathbf{1}$.

 \paragraph{Spatial decomposition.} Numerical experiments suggest that the covariance matrix of the estimator of the gradient may change rapidly in certain regions of the parameter space (see in particular Figure~\ref{fig:var}).
 A convenient approach to approximating this matrix is to partition the domain~$\Theta$ into $K+1$~subdomains, denoted by~$\mathcal{D}_0,\dots,\mathcal{D}_K$, and to consider the functions~$f_k$ to be indicator functions of these domains, \emph{i.e.} $f_k = \mathbf{1}_{\mathcal{D}_k}$.
 This corresponds to a piecewise constant approximation of the covariance matrix.
-If the domain is simple and the dimension~$d$ sufficiently small, one can think of simple geometric decompositions, using \emph{e.g.} rectangles if~$\Theta$ is itself rectangular, or rings around the various modes of the posterior distribution.
-For more complicated domains in possibly high dimension, it is possible to decompose the parameter space with a Voronoi tessellation, where the centers of the Voronoi tesselation are for instance the local maxima of the posterior distribution.
-Such points can be localized by performing preliminary SGLD or AdL runs.
+If the domain is simple and the dimension~$d$ is sufficiently small, one can think of simple geometric decompositions, using \emph{e.g.} rectangles if~$\Theta$ is itself rectangular, or rings around the various modes of the posterior distribution.
+For more complicated domains in possibly high dimension, one can decompose the parameter space with a Voronoi tessellation, where the centers of the Voronoi tesselation are for instance the local maxima of the posterior distribution.
+Such points can be located by performing preliminary SGLD or AdL runs.
 This amounts to considering a constant friction matrix in each mode of the probability distribution.